“Paris is not a city, it’s a world.” ~ King Francois I

 The hotel had a great breakfast buffet, so it was unnecessary for us to eat breakfast elsewhere.
 We always try to take advantage of the breakfast offered at the hotel.
 We did eat lunch at Café di Roma.
 It was not my husband’s ideal place to eat when in Paris, then again, it is not easy deciding where to eat when you’re traveling with another couple, but it sure does beat eating at Subway!
 The food was edible and filling – nothing to brag about.

 We had dinner at Beaurepaire Café Restaurant just a few feet away from Notre Dame Cathedral.
-I had a delicious plate of lamb chops and potatoes and my husband had steak; of course, the wine of the house could not be missed.
+I had a delicious plate of lamb chops and potatoes, and my husband had steak; of course, the wine of the house could not be missed.
 The service was not the best, but I can’t complain.
 The cost was a bit on the expensive side (about 80€ for 2).

-We also had a quick-lunch at The Carrousel Du Louvre Mall.
+We also had a quick lunch at The Carrousel Du Louvre Mall.
 They have a food court with a variety of foods.
 And of course, we could not leave Paris without the delicious macaroons which we found at The Carrousel Du Louvre Mall.

 We shopped at many local mom and pop shops and purchased a few souvenirs from street vendors as well.
-We also shopped a bit at the Galeria Lafayette.
+We also shopped at the Galeria Lafayette.
 It is a beautiful mall with a huge glass dome in the center and a lot of history.
 They offer guided tours of the mall for those interested.
 Another shopping location was at The Carrousel Du Louvre, which is an underground mall.
 We visited this mall at the end of our tour through The Louvre Museum.
 There is also direct access to the Palais Royal Musée du Louvre metro station.

+Paris is a wonderful place to visit.
+It should be on everyone’s bucket list.
+I enjoyed it very much and anticipate returning.
 What do you think about Paris?
 If you’ve been there, what places do you recommend?
 If you haven’t been there, is it a place you’d visit?

 Next stop London!